-Sweepstakes 2017 - Where art thou sunspots?
+ARRL Sweepstakes 2018:

-(Houston: SMC could be a problem)
+No sunspots, and NEW competition!

-By Ty Stewart, K3MM and Jim Nitzberg, WX3B
+(By Ty Stewart, K3MM and Jim Nitzberg, WX3B)

 PVRC Club Challenge Set the Club Record

 - This year: SMC has proven, by their VICTORY in the NAQP Challenge, they can WIN Sweepstakes! - We can achieve maximum participation this year; however we need traditional 'Phone Only' ops to get on for CW, and vice versa - We will also need to arrange Guest Ops to take advantage of all capable stations with the best antennas, in cases where station owners are traveling - PVRC Chapter Leaders are they Key to this successful mission